 Preventing eczema flare-ups is a combination of what you do as well as what you avoid, says Dr. Anthony.
 If you’re dealing with on-and-off visitation from eczema, you may be wondering if there’s a surefire way you can stop it from ever hitting again.

-A lot of you dry-skin warriors reading this have probably shrugged off their eczema flare-ups at times as a “deal with it later” kind of problem.
+Many of you dry-skin warriors reading this have probably shrugged off your eczema flare-ups at times as a “deal with it later” kind of problem.
 But it’s helpful to get ahead of the flare-ups before they get to a painful point.
 Even mild eczema flare-ups over a long period of time can affect your well-being, and seeing a healthcare provider can help.

 Other signs that you need to see a provider for your eczema flare-ups include: